Earth Sciences Division (610) Home

 Overview

-To study the planet from the unique perspective of space, the Earth Science Division develops and operates remote-sensing satellites and instruments.
+To study the planet from the unique perspective of space, the Earth Sciences Division develops and operates remote-sensing satellites and instruments.
 We analyze observational data from these spacecraft and make it available to the world's scientists.
-Our Education and Public Outreach efforts raise public awareness of the the Division's research and its benefits to society.
+Our Education and Public Outreach efforts raise public awareness of the Division's research and its benefits to society.

 Contact Us